slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

    * In *File > Open File...* enter the path ***/shared/projects/ens_hts_2021/data/rnaseq/DEseq2.Rmd*** to open the notebook containing all the code needed for the practical
    * Save it into your personal folder using *File > Save As*

 3. Follow the instruction of the notebook to conduct the analysis.
-You can also visualize the final [report version](DEseq2_report.html) .
+You can also visualize the final [report version](DEseq2_report.html).

+You can find help on how to use R markdown on the [R markdown projet webpage](https://rmarkdown.rstudio.com/lesson-2.html).